Microwave Sensor vs PIR Sensor: Which is Better for Motion Detection

-PIR sensor houses a pyro-electric sensor, as shown in the Picture-2.
+PIR sensor houses a pyro-electric sensor, as shown in Picture 2.
 PIR sensor generates energy when exposed to heat.
-Human or animal body radiates energy in the form of infrared radiation.
+The human or animal body radiates energy in the form of infrared radiation.
 Hence when a human/animal comes in the range of the PIR motion sensor, it receives thermal energy, and hence motion is detected by the sensor.

-The following points summarize the difference between the microwave sensor and the PIR sensor.
+Difference between the microwave sensor and PIR sensors.

-➨The microwave motion sensor has a higher sensitivity than the PIR sensor.
+➨The microwave motion sensor is more sensitive compared to the PIR sensor.

 ➨The microwave motion sensor has a higher coverage range than the PIR sensor.

 ➨The microwave motion sensor has a continuous field of the detection zone, whereas the PIR Motion sensor has a slotted detection zone.
 Hence PIR sensor may miss out on objects.
-Therefore microwave sensors are better in security applications to compare to PIR Motion sensors.
+Therefore microwave sensors are better in security applications compared to PIR Motion sensors.

-➨Microwave motion sensors have a higher false alarm rate compare to PIR sensors.
+➨PIR Sensors have a higher false alarm rate than Microwave motion sensors.

-➨Microwave Motion sensors are slightly costlier compare to PIR Motion sensors.
+➨Microwave Motion sensors are slightly costlier compared to PIR Motion sensors.